wesmoncrief/Ray-Tracer/README.txt

+My sphere appears to be the same size whether it is very near to the screen or very far from it.
+Is this expected?
+How do we check if there is an object between the object and the light source?
+Diffuse light and specular light don't seem to do this on their own...

 how do we create the lights?
 Can we use openGL? how do we create the infinite planes? how do we create the objects? if they are openGL objects, is there a way of assigning them texture (coefficients of